Fireathon/IoT/README.md

 # IoT
-Arduino code for the IoT part of project HERMIT.
+Arduino code for the IoT/LoRa part of project HERMIT.